akellers/think-python/README.md

 To do so, I'll use Emacs Org-mode to establish some kind of 'literal programming'.

-*And I'm fully aware that there things like IPython and Jupyter notebooks ;-)*
+*And I'm fully aware that there are things like IPython and Jupyter notebooks ;-)*